 The Injection Site

-As we said, when people complain about their sore, aching arm after a B12 injection, it’s often because of IM delivery.
+As we said, when people complain about their arm or leg pain after B12 injections, it’s often because of IM delivery.
 Penetrating muscle tissue is painful, and you may also hit a nerve by accident.
-In contrast, SC injections are painless, because it’s just fat tissue you are penetrating.
-However, the injection site itself also matters.
+In contrast, SQ injections are painless, because it’s mostly just fat tissue you’re penetrating.
+However, the specific SQ injection site also matters:

-To our readers who self-inject our B12, we normally recommend to inject around the belly button.
-This is where the vast majority of people tend to have extra fat, plus the area is easily accessible.
-You don’t want to inject into low-fat areas.
+For our readers who self-inject B12, we typically recommend to inject around the belly button.
+This is where most people have the most fat, and the area is easily accessible.
+SQ injections in areas with abundant fat tissue are painless.
+Avoid low-fat areas.

+Let’s wrap this up.
 Are B12 shots painful?
 As you’ve just seen, they shouldn’t be.
-To recap, here’s what you should do to minimize any pain associated with B12 shots:
+Here’s what you can do to minimize any pain or discomfort associated with them:

 - Dissolve the B12 in saline rather than water.
 This way, the body won’t have to equalize the salinity to match its own levels, causing a sting of pain.

-- Inject subcutaneous rather than intramuscular.
-IM is painful and may put you off self-injecting.
-Injecting B12 into fat is painless and effective.
+- Inject subcutaneously rather than intramuscularly.
+The latter is painful and may put you off self-injecting, while injecting B12 into fat is painless and effective.

-- Inject into an easily accessible site with a lot of fat tissue.
-For most people, the area around the belly button is best.
+- Inject into an easily accessible site with enough fat tissue.
+For most people, the area around the belly button is a very good spot.

-Follow these guidelines and you won’t experience any pain during or after B12 injections.
-If you want to make sure your B12 is dissolved in saline (with no additives, which could cause side effects), then buy our injectable B12, which comes in powder form.
-You’ll also get full instructions on how to self-inject at home, painlessly.
+Follow these guidelines and you won’t feel any pain during or after B12 injections.
+If you want to ensure your B12 shots are saline-based (and without additives, which could cause side effects), then buy our injectable B12 powder and dissolve it in injectable saline.
+You’ll get full instructions on how to self-inject at home painlessly.

-If you rely on B12 shots prescribed by your health care system, make sure they aren’t dissolved in water.
-But even if they are, do keep injecting.
-The pain is nothing compared to a lifetime of neurological damage and suffering.
+If you rely on B12 shots prescribed by a doctor, make sure they’re not water-based.
+But even if they are, or if they give them to you intramuscularly, do keep injecting.
+Yes, the shots may sting and you’ll wonder — why do B12 shots hurt so bad?
+But remember, this pain is nothing compared to a lifetime of neurological damage and suffering.

 B12 deficiency is no joke.